Archived - Land Stewardship and Habitat Restoration Program

 Step 3: Complete the online application and submit via the Stewardship Portal.

 Step 4: You will receive an email confirmation within 3 working days.

 This is a competitive funding program.
 Projects are chosen based on their strategic contribution to conserving Ontario’s biodiversity.

 Phase 1: All applications are screened for program eligibility.

-Phase 2: Eligible applications are evaluated by MNRF district staff.
+Phase 2: Eligible applications are evaluated by NDMNRF district staff.

 Phase 3: Eligible applications are reviewed by a team of experts.
 All projects are scored on how well they meet the program’s objectives, as well as project design, feasibility and community support.

 All applicants are notified of the funding outcome of their proposal by e-mail.

 2017/2018 LSHRP approved projects